Diseases & Conditions

 Metastatic Bone Disease

 With improved medical treatment of many cancers — especially breast, lung, and prostate — patients are living longer.
-However, the primary cancers in more of these patients are spreading to bone.
-The tumors that result are called bone metastases.

 Cancer most commonly spreads to these sites in the skeleton:

 - Upper arm